michaelschufi/poe-stash-regex-search/README.md

 This is a collection of patterns I find useful.

 Tip: Use [Awakened PoE Trade](https://github.com/SnosMe/awakened-poe-trade)'s feature to group and save your patterns.
+It also pastes one of the saved patterns with a click of a button.
+You can also use this to search a vendor's inventory.

 Contents:
 - [How does it work?](#how-does-it-work)